November 2019, marks a decade ago when I began the Onyx Squash Academy and it has been a hell of a journey.

 An unjustified obstacle

-If anyone thinks it has been easy journey in setting this business, well it hasn’t we hit a few obstacles along the way namely our West Midlands base associate causing us the worst kind of pain, with no justification which could have resulted in the business being closed before it had a chance to reach the marketplace.
+If anyone thinks it has been easy journey in setting this business, well it hasn’t – I came across a few obstacles along the way namely with a West Midlands base associate causing us the worst kind of pain, with no justification which could have resulted in the business being closed before it had a chance to reach the marketplace.

 Building a challenger brand

-In light of the obstacles, our founders decided to focus more on building the Onyx Squash Academy brand with a robust marketing strategy.
+In light of the obstacles, as one of the founders, I decided to focus more on building the Onyx Squash Academy brand with a robust marketing strategy.

-Needless to say, he’s been a marketing professional for over a decade and even turned offers of external agencies to help build our website, broker partnerships and digital marketing services, notably SEO (Search Engine Optimisation), social media and website development.
+Needless to say, I have been a marketing professional for over a decade and had to turn down very good offers from external agencies to help build the website, and digital marketing services, notably SEO (Search Engine Optimisation), social media and website development.

 Persistence leads to new areas and contacts

-In 2017, we made our partnership with Sprintz Leisure Ltd secure but then it fell through due to circumstances out of our control that had a negative impact on me, as the founder, overall I was very too be upset about it.
+In 2017, I finally made our partnership with Sprintz Leisure Ltd secure but then it fell through due to circumstances out of my control that had a negative impact on me, as the founder, overall I was very too be upset about it and came to close to putting the project into liquidation.

-Regardless, I am very persistent (a trait I inherited from a family member), our platform is going with the welcome addition of three advisory board members and a Squash professional.
+Regardless, I am very persistent (a trait I inherited from a much loved family member), our platform is going with the welcome addition of three advisory board members and a Squash professional.

-Furthermore, we have built up a platform for our affiliate partners to do guest blog posts to with a Squash angle.
+Furthermore, my team and I have built up a platform for our affiliate partners to do guest blog posts to with a Squash angle.

-So many people have asked, what’s are our plans for 2020?
+So many people have asked, what’s are my plans for 2020?

-Well, there is going to be a change and more coverage of the Onyx Squash Academy, with an emphasis of strategic collaboration and a lot more blogs from guest bloggers.
+Well, there is going to be a change and more coverage of the Onyx Squash Academy, with an emphasis of strategic collaboration and a lot more blog posts and perhaps a video.

 Blog post by Jermaine Ranger MCIM Chartered Marketer